daigaku-ruby/Get-started-with-Ruby/4_Arrays/3_Adding_elements/task.md

 `  vegetables` *# => ['potato', 'cucumber', 'cauliflower', 'pepper']

-Now that you have learned a couple of possibilities for adding elements to an Array let’s summarize them again:
+Now that you have learned various methods for adding elements to an Array, let’s summarize them again:

 `  <<`      *adds element at end           modifies the original Array*